-Effect of New Style Employment and Support Allowance on Universal Credit
+Effect of New Style Employment and Support Allowance on Universal Credit occupational pensions and private health insurance have been taken into account but before any other deductions, for example overpayments.

 To avoid duplication of benefit payments, New ESA is taken into account as unearned income in Universal Credit.